sass/sass/doc-src/SASS_REFERENCE.md

     .child1 { ... }
     .child2 { ... }

-`@at-root` is most commonly used with [the SassScript parent selector `&`](#parent-script), to ensure that the parent selector isn't duplicated.

-Currently, `@at-root` will only ignore parent *selectors*, not any other directives such as `@media`.
-It may be extended in the future to allow other directives to be ignored, but the default will continue to ignore only selectors.

 #### `@at-root (without: ...)` and `@at-root (with: ...)`

-By default, `@at-root` just excludes selectors to allow `#{&}` to work similarly to just including `&` in a selector.
+By default, `@at-root` just excludes selectors.
 However, it's also possible to use `@at-root` to move outside of nested directives such as `@media` as well.
 For example:

     @media print {
       .page {